 This blog is inspired by Foundant’s March 18th education webinar.
 You can view the recording of the original event here.

 Do you remember when we could all get in a room and talk to each other about things?
 Remember the constant stream of thoughts, feelings, and ideas that came from those conversations?
-Do you remember all the positive outcomes that came from healthy discussion, great planning, and the capacity to follow through and execute those plans?
+Do you remember all the positive outcomes that came from a healthy discussion, great planning, and the capacity to follow through and execute those plans?
 If you work for a community foundation, I’d bet you remember them fondly and cannot wait to do it again.

 Back in March of this year, I had the pleasure of facilitating a webinar about collaboration through the PPREP (Philanthropic Preparedness, Resiliency, and Emergency Partnership) initiative with three participants of the cohort.
 Nancy Anthony from the Oklahoma City Foundation, Kelly Thompson of the Quad Cities Community Foundation, and Brian Fogle from the Community Foundation of the Ozarks took time to meet and discuss the impact that PPREP had on their organizations and how it will change the future of disaster response.